WordPress/openverse/CODEBASE.md

 ## Dependencies

 The CC Search frontend is built using [Vue.JS](https://vuejs.org/) as its main view library.
 It uses [Vue-Router](https://router.vuejs.org/) as its routing library and Vuex(https://github.com/vuejs/vuex) as state-management library.
+On our production environment, we also use [Server Side Rendering](https://ssr.vuejs.org/) of the Vue app.

-The app uses [Foundation for Sites](https://foundation.zurb.com/sites.html) as a base CSS library.
+The app uses [CC Vocabulary](https://github.com/creativecommons/vocabulary) as a base CSS library.

 [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/) are used for build and compilation.

 [Jest](https://jestjs.io/) is used for unit tests.

 ## Module structure

+Caveat: this section doesn't render well on Github (or any other Markdown viewer).
+It's better to read this in raw format or in a text editor.

 Below is a folder structure in the order recommended to understand how the app and its components are initialized.